kavia-common/hello-world-api-286742-286751/flask_backend/README.md

 - flask-limiter for rate limiting
 - yt-dlp for YouTube downloading
 - pydub for audio processing
-- groq for AI transcription and summarization
+- openai (>= 1.0.0) for AI transcription and summarization via Groq API
 - python-dotenv for environment variable management
 - youtubesearchpython for YouTube search